-Georgia Southern SGA President Garrett Green Receives Potts Leadership Award
+Georgia Southern SGA President Azell Francis Receives Potts Leadership Award

 Each year the membership of the SAC anonymously votes for one its members that has attended at least three SAC conferences or sponsored events and exhibited strong leadership in the organization.
 The student must also demonstrate knowledge about the USG, its policies and operations.
 The student must be open, honest, respectful of others and enthusiastic in the engagement of all SAC activities and conferences.

 The Student Advisory Council was formed in 1968 and provides a forum for communications between University System students, the chancellor, the board, state officials and the public.
 The council promotes better student government at institutions and discusses issues affecting USG students.

 North Georgia’s Patrick Pickens Wins Leadership Award